 Pricing too high can make getting hired for event planning jobs easier.

-Knowing how to charge for your event planning services is a struggle many planners experience at some point in their career because there are many variables that can affect your rates.
+Knowing how to charge for your event planning services is a struggle many planners experience, mainly because so many variables affect your rates!

 How Much To Charge For Event Planning Services

 When I started my event planning business, I charged an hourly rate ($75 was suitable for the year, start-up costs, my location, and my experience).
 I also took a retainer that I used against the time spent on the event.

 When Payments Are Due

 My minimum retainer (or deposit) was $2500 (roughly 33hr of work).
 Full payments were due 21 days prior to the event, and everything was outlined in a contract that I had a lawyer create for me.